webasylum/CrossMsg-Signing/docs/architecture/quantum-transition.md

 - Integration of quantum-safe algorithms
 - Support for both classical and quantum-safe signatures
 - Backward compatibility
+- **Containerized test harness and modular codebase enable rapid integration and testing of new algorithms.**

 #### Phase 3: Full Quantum-Safe Implementation
 - Pure quantum-safe algorithms